Nina Derwael: 2020–21: Olympic champion

 In February 2020, it was announced that Derwael would compete at the 2020 Tokyo World Cup.
 However, the Tokyo World Cup was later canceled due to the COVID-19 pandemic in Japan.
 In December 2020, Derwael and her boyfriend Siemen Voet tested positive for COVID-19, but she was asymptomatic.

 Derwael returned to competition in March 2021 at the Belgian internal test meet where she won the all-around gold medal and the gold medals on all four events.
 In June, she competed at the Osijek Challenge Cup and won the gold medal on the uneven bars and the balance beam.
 At this event, she debuted a new element on the uneven bars: a toe-on laid-out Tkatchev (a Nabieva) with a 1/2 twist, and the element was named after her.
 At the Flanders International Team Challenge, she finished fourth in the all-around, helped the Belgian team win the silver medal behind France, and won the gold medal on the uneven bars.

 In July 2021, Derwael was selected to represent Belgium at the 2020 Summer Olympics in Tokyo alongside Maellyse Brassart, Jutta Verkest, and Lisa Vaelen.
 At the Olympic Games, Derwael helped Belgium qualify for their first team final; individually, she qualified for the all-around and uneven bars finals.
 Belgium finished eighth in the team final.
-Derwael placed sixth in the all-around final with a total score of 55.965.
+Derwael placed sixth in the all-around final with a total score of 55.965, recording the highest finish ever achieved by a Belgian gymnast in an Olympic all-around final.
 In the uneven bars final, Derwael won the gold medal with a score of 15.200, Belgium's first Olympic medal in artistic gymnastics and Belgium's first gold medal at the 2020 Summer Olympics.
 She was named Belgian Sportswoman of the year for the third time.